 In a large bowl, mix flour and salt; cut out the edges until it becomes crumbly.

-On a lightly floured surface, roll half of dough into a 1/8-inch.-thick circle; transfer to a 9-inch. pie plate.
+On a lightly floured surface, roll half of the dough into a 1/8-inch.-thick circle; transfer to a 9-inch. pie plate.
 Trim crust even with rim.
 Add filling; dot with butter.

 Serve the delicious pear pie warm as dessert after lunch or dinner or enjoy it as an evening snack with tea or coffee.